wighawag/tutorial-hardhat-deploy/README.md

 ### Plugins
 **Hardhat** is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults, all of which can be overriden.
 Most of the time the way to use a given tool is by consuming a plugin that integrates it into **Hardhat**.

-For this tutorial we are going to use the hardhat-deploy-ethers and hardhat-deploy plugin.
+For this tutorial we are going to use the `hardhat-deploy` and `hardhat-deploy-ethers` plugins.
 They'll allow you to interact with Ethereum and to test your contracts.
 We'll explain how they're used later on.
-We also install ethers chai and mocha and typescript.
+We also install `ethers`, `chai`, `mocha` and `typescript` and extra dependencies.
 To install them, run the following command in your project directory:

 ```
 yarn add -D hardhat-deploy hardhat-deploy-ethers ethers chai chai-ethers mocha @types/chai @types/mocha @types/node typescript ts-node dotenv